bennyguitar/Colours/README.md

 CGFloat L = components[kColoursCIE_L];
 ```

-You can also retrieve singular values instead of the entire dictionary by calling any of these methods below on a UIColor:
+You can also retrieve singular values instead of the entire dictionary by calling any of these methods below on a UIColor.
+This will be significantly slower at getting all of the values for one color, versus just retrieving one.
+If you need more than one, call the specific array or dictionary method from above.

 ```obj
 CGFloat R = [[UIColor tomatoColor] red];